 Here is a hands-on activity that uses pasta to teach binary codes.
-This makes it a simple and easy learning activity to do with toddlers and preschoolers.
+This makes it a simple and easy learning activity to do with kids.

 Teaching kids binary coding is becoming a popular STEM activity.
 It is often used as part of a suite of tools to involve kids in programming.
 It was once considered an advanced skill, but it is becoming much more mainstream.
 This is largely due to the overwhelming presence of technology and computers in our lives and even toys which promote programming.

 What is binary coding?

 Binary code is the language of computers.
 It contains the values of a ‘1’ and a ‘0’.
 The order in which they are sequenced gives rise to how the computer interprets that code.
 Thus, you are able to map out and write all of the numbers and letters in the alphabet.

 Every 1 or 0 in binary code is called a bit.
 Each of the letters are represented by 8 bits.
 The sequence of the 8 different ‘1’s and ‘0’s is what makes each letter unique.
 These 8 bits form together to represent one value and are called a byte.

 The ‘modern’ binary language that we use today is very old as it was first invented by Gottfried Leibniz in 1689.
 He wrote about the possibility of depicting a language using only 2 characters.
 If only he knew how much it was going to consume and change our lives!

 Binary coding is an interesting STEM concept that teaches lots of different skills to kids.
 Its benefits are that:

 - It is a simplified language having only 2 variables of ‘1’ and ‘0’